Soebekti Soenarto: Career

+Gunung Kidul

 During his term as regent, Soenarto made significant greening efforts in an attempt to alleviate water shortages in the regency.
 To promote these, he labelled the "H" in the regional slogan of "Handayani" as "Hijau" (Green), and had small monuments with Handayani acronyms erected across the regency.
 Soenarto was also known to walk along roads in Gunung Kidul to monitor the condition of trees lining the roadside.
 The greening efforts were focused in areas with groundwater basins, such as the underground Bribin River.
 In 1990, Soenarto also banned the sale of bonsai trees in response to the overharvesting of wild bonsai trees in Gunung Kidul during his term.
 The municipal government would receive a Kalpataru Award during his term for the greening efforts.

 Gunung Kidul was known for high suicide rates compared to the rest of the country in the 1980s and 1990s, and Soenarto issued a directive to district heads ordering them to hold cultural and religious events in an attempt to prevent further suicides.
 Harsodiningrat was elected to replace him as regent on 6 October 1994.

+Acting governor

-Soenarto then became an assistant to the governor on economics and development.
+After his time in Gunung Kidul, Soenarto became an assistant to the governor on economics and development.
 In 1998, governor Paku Alam VIII appointed Soenarto as acting regional secretary of the Yogyakarta Special Region, as the previous regional secretary Suprastowo had been elected into the provincial legislature.
 For a brief period between Paku Alam VIII's death on 11 September 1998 and Hamengkubuwono X's appointment as governor on 3 October 1998, Soenarto performed the duties of governor, vice governor, and regional secretary, all on an acting basis.
 His tenure in the position ended upon the appointment of Bambang Susanto Priyohadi as regional secretary in 2000.